itsToggle/plex_debrid/README.md

 ><details>
 >  <summary><b><u><img src="https://hotio.dev/webhook-avatars/overseerr.png" height="16"> Overseerr requests:</u></b></summary>
 >
 >  - You can connect plex_debrid to overseerr to instantly and automatically download approved requests from selected users.
+For this to work, you need to connect plex_debrid to either Plex or Trakt, since these services can be used to gather more information on the requested media items.
 >  - To connect the script to overseerr, navigate to '/Settings/Content Services/Overseerr'.
 >  - By default, all approved requests from all overseerr users are downloaded by plex_debrid.
 To limit this feature to specific users, navigate to '/Settings/Content Services/Overseerr/Overseerr users'
 >